Click below to speak to a Diamond Consultant or customer service.1 888-658-6372

 The first step in the certification process is for the diamond to be weighed and measured.
-An electronic micro-balance captures the carat weight, while an optical scanning device is used to determine the diamond's precise measurements, proportions and facet angels.
+An electronic micro-balance captures the, while an optical scanning device is used to determine the diamond's precise , and facet angels.
 These devices are more accurate than the manual gauges you might see in a jewelry store or appraiser's office.

 An additional review is done to determine whether the submitted gem is a synthetic diamond or a simulant, or if the diamond's color is lab induced rather than natural.
 If necessary, the gem may be sent for further testing to determine is chemical composition and origin of color.

-The grader then assigns an opinion of the diamond's clarity, polish and symmetry.
-If the diamond is to receive a full grading report (as opposed to a dossier), a diamond plot is also created, mapping the diamond's interior and exterior flaws.
+The grader then assigns an opinion of the diamond's clarity, and .
+If the diamond is to receive a full (as opposed to a ), a is also created, mapping the diamond's interior and exterior flaws.
 In it, the grader indicates the size, position, and nature of each clarity characteristic.
-Finally, the diamond's culet size and girdle thickness are also assessed.
+Finally, the diamond's size and thickness are also assessed.

 A second grader then takes the diamond through the same process, once again identifying each clarity characteristic, evaluating the polish, symmetry, culet, and girdle, and checking for the presence of any treatments.
 This grader then submits a second independent opinion of the diamond.
 Depending on the diamond's carat weight, quality, and the degree of agreement between graders, a senior gemologist may review the previous grading information and render a third opinion.
 Grading results are finalized once there is sufficient agreement on grades.